syncfusion-content/winui-docs/winui/Linear-Gauge/shape-pointer.md

 SfLinearGauge sfLinearGauge = new SfLinearGauge();

-LinearShapePointer shapePointer = new LinearShapePointer();
+LinearShapePointer linearShapePointer = new LinearShapePointer();
-shapePointer.Value = 60;
+linearShapePointer.Value = 60;
-shapePointer.ShapeTemplate = this.Resources["CustomShapePointer"] as DataTemplate;
+linearShapePointer.ShapeTemplate = this.Resources["CustomShapePointer"] as DataTemplate;
-sfLinearGauge.Axis.MarkerPointers.Add(shapePointer);
+sfLinearGauge.Axis.MarkerPointers.Add(linearShapePointer);

 this.Content = sfLinearGauge;